flashinfer_bench.tracing

 flashinfer_bench.disable_tracing()

-Flushes the current global tracing runtime (if one exists) to persist all buffered trace entries to disk, then clears the global runtime instance.
-This is safe to call even if no tracing runtime is active.
+Pops the top runtime from the global stack, flushes all buffered trace entries to disk, and restores the previous runtime (if any) as the active instance.
+Safe to call even if no tracing runtime is active.

 Notes

 This function logs errors but does not raise exceptions if flushing fails.
-The global runtime will be cleared regardless of flush status.
-When using enable_tracing() as a context manager, disable_tracing() is called automatically on exit.
+When using enable_tracing() as a context manager, this is called automatically on exit.

 Examples